Fossils - Stones Engraved with the Spirit of Life - Japanstones.shop

 Millions of years Full fossils Trilobites, ammonites

-Tens or hundreds of millions of years Ancient fossils Dinosaur bones, petrified wood
+Tens to hundreds of millions of years Ancient fossils Dinosaur bones, petrified wood

 3. Cultural Uses of Fossils

-Throughout human history, fossils were regarded as mystical objects before science explained their origin.
-In ancient China, ammonites were called "snake stones" and used as medicine or talismans.
-In medieval Europe, trilobites and ammonites were revered as sacred stones, incorporated into church decorations or personal amulets.
-Even today, some fossils are worn as jewelry, passed down as heirlooms filled with ancestral mystery.
+Throughout human history, fossils were often treated as mysterious objects long before science explained their origin.
+In ancient China, ammonites were sometimes called “snake stones” and used in folk medicine or as talismans.
+In parts of Europe, ammonites and other fossil forms were collected as protective stones and occasionally worked into decoration.
+Even today, some fossils are worn as jewelry or kept as heirlooms—objects where deep time feels personal.

 4. Fossils in Decorative Arts and Design